Michele Giuliano Carlino, PhD

 I have a PhD in Applied Mathematics and Scientific Computing.
 It was achieved at University of Bordeaux and INRIA Bordeaux Sud-Ouest under the supervision of CR Michel Bergmann and Prof. Angelo Iollo.
 During the PhD, I studied ALE ADER-like methods for the incompressible Navier-Stokes equations by discretizing the space through Chimera/Overset meshes.
 In addition, during this period, I was visiting researcher at Optimad Engineering in Turin.

-I was previosuly postdoc fellow at INRIA Bordeaux Sud-Ouest in team lead by CR Mario Ricchiuto and under the supervision of Dr. E. Gaburro.
+I was previosuly postdoc fellow at the University of Ferrara, supervised by Prof. Walter Boscheri on schemes for hyperbolic PDEs for conservations laws.
+Prior to this, I was postdoc fellow at INRIA Bordeaux in team lead by CR Mario Ricchiuto and under the supervision of Dr. E. Gaburro.
 My research of that period adresses to structure preserving schemes for conservation laws on manifolds.

 Keywords & Scientific Interest: